Colin Teevan

 Colin Teevan (born 1968 in Dublin) is an Irish playwright, translator and writer for screen.

-Teevan has written for multiple critically acclaimed shows including Das Boot (Sky), Silk (BBC) Vera (ITV) and Single Handed (ITV).
+Teevan has written for multiple shows including Das Boot (Sky), Silk (BBC) Vera (ITV) and Single Handed (ITV).
 He also created, wrote and was co-executive producer of Rebellion (Netflix and RTE) and Charlie (RTE).
 Both Rebellion and Charlie won multiple IFTAs including Best Actor for Aidan Gillen as Charlie Haughey in Charlie.

-Teevan's theatre work has been produced at The West End, The Barbican, Royal National Theatre, The Young Vic, Soho Theatre, Toyko Metropolitan Theatre, the National Theatre of Scotland, The Abbey Theatre and the Bouffes du Nord.
+Teevan's theatre work has been produced at The West End, The Barbican, Royal National Theatre, The Young Vic, Soho Theatre, Tokyo Metropolitan Theatre, the National Theatre of Scotland, The Abbey Theatre, Andrews Lane Theatre and the Bouffes du Nord.
 He has collaborated with Sir Peter Hall, Hideki Noda and Kathryn Hunter.
-His shows have starred Kit Harrington, Sally Hawkins and Clare Higgins.
+His shows have starred Kit Harington, Sally Hawkins and Clare Higgins.